EivindEE/Master-thesis/README.md

 Master-thesis
 =============
 This repo contains the thesis part of my master thesis.
-The product designed can be found at !!INSERT URL!!
+The product designed can be found at http://microbrewit.thunemedia.no:3000